Timeline of Brockhurst Residents and Historical Events

 The Honorable Emily Evelyn Brougham

 Daughter of William Brougham, 2nd Baron Brougham and Vaux.
-Resided at Brockhurst in Guernsey by 1891, significantly contributing to the property's historical narrative.
+Resided at Brockhurst by 1891, adding an aristocratic chapter to its history.

 Captain W.E.L.R.
 Dugmore